Relapse Prevention at Hope Rehab

 Not all relapse triggers are external cues – some come as stress builds up from pre-existing conditions such as depression, psychosis, obsessive behavior, bi-polar and other psychiatric illnesses.
 Non-compliance with medical treatment and medicines can lead to self-medicating with more mind-altering substances such as alcohol and other drugs.

 Dual-Diagnosis – Those with dual-diagnosis (the co-existence of substance-use and psychiatric issues) need to factor in special consideration for this and often draw support from planning with Hope and addiction groups like Dual Recovery.

 Relationships – supportive relationships can often be difficult and can unfortunately lead to stressful factors and even present direct triggers to use.
 It is not recommended that in early recovery you pursue new romantic relationships.
 Sexual relations and non-sexual relations can be both a source of pain and pleasure, in other terms –emotional stress.
-Stress is well regarded by text-books, addicts and experts alike as being one of the primary causes of a relapse back into drink or drug use.
-It’s often recommended that we invest our interests in our recovery first and form a healthy relationship with ourselves.

 The Environment around us forms one of our largest triggers.
 It comes in the shape of People, Places and Things, some of which will have strong associations with your using.
 These are known as the external or sensory triggers.
 When combined with internal triggers such as emotions and thoughts, they can impact us greatly.
 Below are some of the external triggers that can influence your decision-making: